01 of 07

 A Delicious Mexican Snack

-Fried cheese, or queso frito, is a Mexican delicacy and perfect as an appetizer or afternoon snack, or even a breakfast treat.
-It is eaten not only in Mexico but is also popular in South American countries such as Columbia.
+Fried cheese, or queso frito, is a Latin American delicacy most notably as a Mexican treat that is perfect as an appetizer or afternoon snack, or even a breakfast treat.
+It is eaten not only in Mexico but is also popular in many Spanish-speaking countries in the Americas including Colombia, Dominican Republic, Nicaragua, and Puerto Rico.

-Not every cheese will work—you need a cheese that is slightly spongy, and a little bit crumbly.
-(Other cheeses will just melt in the oil and make a big mess.)
-One type of cheese to look for is literally called "frying cheese," or queso para frier.
+Not every cheese will work—you need a cheese that is slightly spongy and a little bit crumbly with a high melting point.
+Most cheeses will just melt in the oil and make a big mess.
+The type of cheese to look for is literally called "frying cheese," or queso para frier.
 It is a fresh-tasting cheese that does not melt when exposed to high heat.
 You can also use queso asadero (grilling cheese), other Mexican cheeses, or halloumi, a Greek cheese.

 02 of 07